 To fill in the transit gap, DTC applied for and was awarded a grant from the Federal Transit Administration (FTA) to develop a pilot microtransit program, DART Connect, using small-scale transportation vehicles (e.g., smaller paratransit buses, vans, taxis, registered Uber and Lyft drivers).
 Affordability, accessibility, and equity are the basis of the pilot project.
-The DART Connect pilot program is anticipated to launch in late spring 2021 and last for 12 months.
+The DART Connect pilot program launches April 12, 2021 and will last for 12 months.
+At this time, DART Connect's future is unknown.

-The pilot microtransit service will provide on-demand service to customers, operating in and between Georgetown and Millsboro, as well as on US 113 between the two towns.
+The pilot microtransit service provides on-demand service to customers, operating in and between Georgetown and Millsboro, as well as on US 113 between the two towns.
 Customers can connect to DART buses 206, 212, 215, and 303 at existing bus stops or use DART Connect to get from place to place within microtransit zones.
 Users call a phone number or use the DART Connect app to request a ride.
 Vehicles pick up customers at a safe location within easy walking distance of their original location.
-Rides are shared-other riders going in the same direction will be picked up and dropped off along the way.
-DART Connect will replace the 901 and 902 Flex Routes-it uses these same vehicles and will be operated by the same DART drivers, while offering customers more direct, convenient, and frequent trips to new destinations.
+Rides are shared-other riders going in the same direction are picked up and dropped off along the way.
+DART Connect replaces the former 901 and 902 Flex Routes, using the same vehicles and operated by the same drivers, offering more direct, convenient, and frequent trips to new destinations.